Duet3D/DSF-APIs/README.md

+# THIS REPOSITORY IS DEPRECATED!!!

+- The go code was moved to https://github.com/Duet3D/dsf-go
+- The python code was moved to https://github.com/Duet3D/dsf-python

-# Duet Software Framework APIs
+## Duet Software Framework APIs

 Repository to collect APIs implementations for [Duet Software Framework](https://github.com/Duet3D/DuetSoftwareFramework) (in languages other than DSF which uses C#)